Qigong Classes held Every Friday Morning 10:30am - 11:30am. Cnr Heatherton Rd & Cleeland St, Dandenong VIC 3175.

 The slow gentle physical movements of Qigong combined with the breath and mindfulness can bring the practioner out of an overactive thinking mind and bring the body into the parasympathetic(relaxed) state where the body's natural healing mechanism can do its work.

 Tai Chi Qigong Teacher available for Groups, Individuals, Workplace and Home visits.
 CPR First Aid, Current Police Check (Working with Elderly), Working with Children Card and Fully Insured.
 Prices depend on length of class (usually 1 hour) and travelling time.

-Examples of places that have had Tai Chi Qigong Sessions: Casey Council (Bunjil Place), BMW Head Office Mulgrave, Estia Health, ATO Australian Tax Office, Dr Zenaidy Castro, YMCA Dandenong Oasis, Australian Croatian Community Services, Springvale Neighbourhood House, Mind Australia, Armenian Social Support Group, Balla Balla Community Center, Lexington Gardens Retirement Village, Springers Leisure Center, AMES Australia & New Zealand and Element Health Club.
+Examples of places that have had Tai Chi Qigong Sessions with Michael: Casey Council (Bunjil Place), BMW Head Office Mulgrave, Estia Health, ATO Australian Tax Office, Dr Zenaidy Castro, YMCA Dandenong Oasis, Australian Croatian Community Services, Springvale Neighbourhood House, Mind Australia, Armenian Social Support Group, Balla Balla Community Center, Lexington Gardens Retirement Village, Springers Leisure Center, AMES Australia & New Zealand and Element Health Club.

 Tai Chi Qigong Classes Melbourne

 Tai Chi Qigong Instruction for Relaxation and Self Healing